As the top-rated Buffalo attraction on Tripadvisor, Martin House will inspire and delight.

 Designed by famous architect Frank Lloyd Wright, the Martin House is an extraordinary house museum and National Historic Landmark in Buffalo, NY.
 Nestled in the city’s historic Parkside neighborhood, the site ranks as one of Wright’s finest residential projects – a place where architecture, the surrounding landscape, and an extensive collection of art glass and furnishings come together to form a complete work of genius.

 We recommend you reserve your group tour at least two weeks in advance to ensure availability of the tour time and docents.
-Special discount pricing is extended to tour operator groups and groups of 10 or more.
+The discount pricing listed for each tour offering is extended to tour operator groups and groups of 10 or more.

 Group Tour Payment & Policies